Laurie Notaro

-Laurie Notaro (born October 1965 in Brooklyn, New York) is a #1 New York Times best-selling American writer.
+Laurie Notaro (born October 1965) is an American writer and a #1 New York Times bestselling author.
+She authored a number of New York Times best-selling books, including The Idiot Girls’ Action-Adventure Club, Excuse Me While I Disappear, and Housebroken.

+Career

 She co-founded Planet Magazine, and was a senior editor at Tucson Monthly, a monthly city magazine.
 Notaro was a columnist for ten years at The Arizona Republic.
-In October 2001, her book The Idiot Girls’ Action Adventure Club was picked up by Random House, which resulted in eleven books.
+In October 2001, her book The Idiot Girls’ Action Adventure Club was picked up by Random House.
 She published with Simon & Schuster with Crossing the Horizon and Potty Mouth at the Table.
 Her latest book, Excuse Me While I Disappear, is published by Little A and is a collection of musings on a Gen X-er becoming an AARP-er.
 Numerous articles, essays, and novels have followed, and she was a finalist for The Thurber Award for American Humor.
 She has written for The New York Times, Glamour, Oprah, BARK Magazine, USA Today, Village Voice Media, and BUST.

+Personal life

 Notaro was raised in Phoenix, Arizona.
 She graduated from Arizona State University with a degree in journalism.
 She currently lives in Eugene, Oregon with her husband.